bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

     48a1b9c2c72a
     ```

-3. For this example I opened TCP port 8080 in my firewall to allow connections from the outside.
+3. For this example I had to open TCP port 8080 in my firewall to allow connections from the outside.

     On Linux you can use the following (depending on your version).